liamsmith3194/personal-best-pt/README.md

     2. How long has the personal trainer been working for?
     3. Why should I book a session?

-    -   The qualifications are clearly presented in the about section using the official titles and centred around dumbbel icons.
+    -   The qualifications are clearly presented in the about section using the official titles and centred around dumbbell icons.
     -   The very first sentence gives the users confidence based on the "over 15 years of personal training"
     -   The final paragraph provides a handy link to the contact form and provides the first piece of motivational text in order to use said contact form.

     Q6.
 As a first time vistor, can I trust this person?
-Have they been reviewed well by previous clients are they numerous testimonials for me to look at.
+Have they been reviewed well by previous clients are there numerous testimonials for me to look at.
 Do they have a social media presence which is regularly updated and followed.

     -   All the testimonials posted are shown with first and seconds names and contain speech marks so that you know that they are direct quotes.
     -   Links to Facebook, Twitter and Instagram are found at the bottom of the website and open in a new tab when clicked.
 Keeping them on the page after the form has been submited increases the continuity.